 Now conversion optimization and paid search go hand in hand, since they work together to bring a potential customer one step further along the path you’ve outlined.

 Here are some further points to elaborate on reaching your audience before they enter the funnel.
-For top of the funnel marketing, you can take display tactics and apply them to search, getting you multiple touchpoints as Dennis was getting at.
+For top of the funnel marketing, you can take display tactics and apply them to search, getting you multiple touchpoints like what Dennis described.

 You can do interest targeting (aka psychographic targeting) on Google’s Search network.